 OPTION TO USE WITH OMNI ANTENNA

 The Field Marshall easily excepts input from an external antenna, simply remove the coaxial cable from the receiver body, and plug in the coaxial cable from your external antenna.
-The Field Marshall uses a ‘SMB’ connector, most omni antennas use the larger ‘BNC’ connector.
-A simple adapter (included with the purchase of an omni from Marshall Radio) can be used to connect other manufacturers antennas to your Marshall Receiver.
+The Field Marshall uses a ‘SMB’ connector, some external antennas may require an adapter.

 What are the regulations for using the 433/434MHz band in the United States and Canada?